Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Related Work

 \section{Related Work}

-Various solution methods have been proposed to address container stowage planning, including exact algorithms \cite{roberti_decomposition_2018}, relaxed MIPs \cite{pacino_fast_2011}, matheuristics \cite{parreno-torres_solving_2021}, metaheuristics \cite{chang_solving_2022, pacino_crane_2018}, and hybrid frameworks \cite{bilican_mathematical_2020}.
-A recent survey highlights that scalable solutions for representative stowage planning and the MPP remain unsolved \cite{van_twiller_literature_2024}.
-Crucially, most research assumes deterministic problems with cost minimization, overlooking real-world needs for profit maximization in the face of demand uncertainty.
-Our work targets this gap by optimizing the MPP under demand uncertainty.
+Container stowage planning has been addressed via exact methods \cite{robertiDecompositionMethodFinding2018}, heuristics \cite{changSolvingIntegratedProblem2022}, and hybrid frameworks \cite{bilicanMathematicalModelTwoStage2020}.
+Our recent survey notes that scalable methods for representative stowage planning and the MPP remain open \cite{vantwillerLiteratureSurveyContainer2024}.
+Much of the literature further focuses on deterministic, cost-minimizing variants, while practice often requires profit maximization under uncertain demand.
+We target this gap by optimizing the MPP under demand uncertainty.

-\paragraph{Stochastic Programming.} Traditionally, uncertainty in optimization is handled using stochastic programming \cite{birge_introduction_2011}.
-It models discrete scenarios over multiple stages, forming a scenario tree with exponential complexity $\mathcal{O}(b^T)$, where $b$ is the branching factor and $T$ the number of stages.
-Consequently, multi-stage problems with $T > 2$ and a reasonably large $b$ are often intractable.
-Common mitigations include scenario reduction \cite{watanabe_scenario_2009}, Benders or Lagrangian decomposition \cite{rahmaniani_benders_2017}, and progressive hedging to enforce non-anticipativity iteratively \cite{boland_combining_2018}.
-Alternatively, approximation methods improve tractability: stochastic dual dynamic programming applies temporal decomposition but depends on known uncertainty distributions \cite{shapiro_analysis_2011}, while sample average approximation uses Monte Carlo sampling to solve a deterministic surrogate \cite{chen_sample_2022}.
-Model-free RL bypasses most of the mentioned drawbacks by learning policies through direct interaction, implicitly modeling uncertainty for dynamic environments \cite{powell_reinforcement_2022}.
-However, it faces challenges in sample efficiency and handling complex constraints.
+Uncertainty in optimization is classically handled by stochastic programming \cite{powellReinforcementLearningStochastic2022}, which represents uncertainty via a scenario tree of size $\mathcal{O}(b^T)$ with branching factor $b$ and stages $T$.
+This quickly becomes impractical for multi-stage decisions.
+Common mitigations include scenario reduction \cite{romischScenarioReductionTechniques2009}, decomposition (Benders/Lagrangian) \cite{rahmanianiBendersDecompositionAlgorithm2017}, and progressive hedging for non-anticipativity \cite{bolandCombiningProgressiveHedging2018}.
+Approximate approaches can also improve tractability: stochastic dual dynamic programs rely on known distributions \cite{shapiroAnalysisStochasticDual2011}, while sample average approximation uses Monte Carlo samples to solve deterministic surrogates \cite{chenSampleAverageApproximation2022}.